 Do you know what never gets old?
 Enchiladas.
 Why?
 Because they are 100% customizable.
-Especially this Fast and Easy Weeknight Chicken Enchiladas!
+Especially this Fast and Easy Weeknight Chicken Enchiladas made with leftover chicken!

 Why I love this recipe